FlickerSoul/universe.observer/pages/posts/2025/binary-parser-and-macros/index.md

 ## Background

 I had several goals in mind when I started working on this project.
-They are minimal and often may not suit the need of complex deserialization scenarios.
+They are minimal for my use case but may not suit the need of general deserialization scenarios.

 - The deserialized object can have fundamental types (`UInt`, `Float`, etc.) as well as complex types (`struct`s, `class`es).